anupmaharzn/intro-to-aws/networking-and-contentdelivery-5.md

 ![vpc5](https://github.com/anupmaharzn/intro-to-aws/assets/34486226/83459eac-4458-43b2-a88c-fe1ef7b05771)

+`NOTE`
+- `Destination`: the packet's final destination

+- `Target`: where the packet should go next, to get it one step closer to the intended destination.

+    - e.g.

+        - You are planning a business trip from the US to Paris.

+        - `Destination`: Paris
+        - `Target`: US airport, fly to Paris.
 ### Internet Gateway

 - An internet gateway is a device that allows you to connect your devices to the Internet.